 Tabby cats are the least aggressive of all the cat breeds and they rarely attack someone.

-You get to have a very little say once you share your space with a tabby cat.
-You want them to go sleep?
+You get to have very little say once you share your space with a tabby cat.
+Do you want them to go sleep?
 Nope, they don’t want to.
-You want them to learn this new clever trick?
+Do you want them to learn this new clever trick?
 Thanks, but no, thanks, says the cat (giggling while writing).

 Tabby cats are the rule breaker brigade of their breed and let us be honest.
 Who doesn’t like the type of cute creature that is willing to push beyond limits?
 Tabby cats don’t always listen, but they are fun to be around.